sanyassyed/sf_eviction/README.md

     ```
 1. Java, Spark & Miniconda

-    We are going to install these using the Makefile which is in the `sf_eviction` project folder which needs to be copied to the system root directory first
+    We are going to install these using the Makefile which is in the `sf_eviction`

     ```bash
-        # Execute the below in the system root directory
+        # goto project directory
-        # Copy the Makefile to system root
-        cp sf_eviction/Makefile .
+        cd sf_eviction
-        # install java, spark & miniconda as follows
+        # install java, spark & miniconda in the system ~ as follows
-        make install-java
-        make install-spark
-        make install-conda
+        make install-sw
     ```
 1. Virtual conda env with pip
-    * Goto the Project Directory
-        ```bash
-            cd sf_eviction
-        ```

-    * Install the virtual conda env with pip and python 3.10.9 as follows
+    Install the virtual conda env with pip and python 3.10.9 as follows
         ```bash
             conda create --prefix ./.my_env python=3.10.9 pip
             conda activate .my_env